 One of the earliest professional golf matches in the Pacific Northwest took place in April, 1903 when Alex Smith, then the golf professional at Spokane Country Club defeated John Moffat, the Waverley Golf Club professional by a margin of 6 and 5.
-The match was over 36 holes with a purse of \$100.
-A similar match took place in September, 1906 when Robert Johnstone, the Seattle Golf Club professional defeated Spokane Country Club professional Martin by the same margin over a 72 hole contest and took home the \$100 prize.
+Both men were transplanted golf professionals from Scotland.
+Their match was contested over 36 holes with a purse of \$100.

+A similar match took place in September, 1906 when Robert Johnstone, the Seattle Golf Club professional defeated Spokane Country Club professional Martin (first name unknown) by the same margin over a 72 hole contest and took home the \$100 prize.